Watch World Cup bobsleigh and skeleton from Austria | CBC Sports

 Click on the video player above to watch live action from the bobsleigh and skeleton World Cup event in Innsbruck, Austria.

-Return on Saturday at 4 a.m.
-ET for coverage of the women's monobob event, followed by two-man bobsleigh at 8 a.m.
-ET.

-Coverage concludes with the second two-man bobsleigh event of the weekend, beginning at 8 a.m.
-ET.
+Action wraps on Sunday with the second two-man bobsleigh competition of the weekend (4 a.m.
+ET).

-For more sliding sport coverage, watch Road to the Olympic Games, streaming on CBCSports.ca on Saturday at 4 p.m.
-ET and Sunday at 1 p.m.
+For more sliding sport coverage, watch Road to the Olympic Games, streaming on CBCSports.ca on Saturday at 5 p.m.
+ET Sunday at 2 p.m.
 ET.
 Check your local listings for television times.

 Comments